cdisc-org/cdisc-rules-engine/README.md

   --whodrug TEXT                  Path to directory with WHODrug dictionary
                                   files
   --meddra TEXT                   Path to directory with MedDRA dictionary
                                   files
+  --loinc TEXT                    Path to directory with LOINC dictionary
+                                  files
   -r, --rule TEXT                 Path to rule json file.
   -dxp                            Path to define-xml file.